Russian Heiress Brags That Multi-Million Dollar Wedding Was Only To ‘P*** Off’ An Ex-Boyfriend

-Irene Belenova has a super rich grandfather, Valery Kogan, who is a billionaire.
-Irene was married last January to Daniel Kenvey in a very elaborate ceremony complete with performances from none other than Elton John and Mariah Carey.
+Irene Belenova has a super rich grandfather, who is a billionaire.
+Irene was married last January to Daniel Kenvey in a very elaborate ceremony, complete with performances from none other than Elton John and Mariah Carey.
 But now, she claims that it was all a ruse to get her ex-boyfriend back, detailed the Daily Mail.
 In a video uploaded to Instagram, Irene can be seen making this statement while holding what looks like a cocktail.

 Her friends can be heard laughing in the background, as one called her “an icon!”
 It’s hard to know for sure what her grandfather must be thinking after he saw the video, considering he shelled out at least $4.5 million to ensure her big day would be as perfect as possible.

 The wedding took place at the Landmark Hotel in London.
 Mariah Carey was flown in for around $3.2 million for a performance, while Sir Elton John charged around $1.3 million.
 DJ services were provided by Mark Ronson.
-Irene wore a designer dress by Ralph & Russo with a tremendous train, and her wedding cake was ten-tiered and stood around 9.8 feet tall.
+Irene wore a designer dress by Ralph & Russo with a tremendous train, and her wedding cake was 10-tiered and stood around 9.8 feet tall.
 The cake alone cost a reported $128,000.

 Russian heiress got married to get an ex-boyfriend back and it worked https://t.co/Jtjw1bG1Qm via @MailOnline £3.5million for Elton John and Mariah Carey to sing at her wedding.
 How bloody ludicrous.